Canyon Cinemazine

 With the goal of filling this gap, and to commemorate the first 50 years of Canyon Cinema, the Canyon Cinemazine was conceived by Courtney Fellion in 2012.
 As Fellion explains, “Drawing inspiration from mail art and ephemeral media, the Canyon Cinemazine harkens back to the days of typewriter correspondences between avant-garde artists in the 1960s.”
 Like its predecessor, the Cinemazine seeks to ignite and foster discussion of underground and independent film/video practice and theory by putting Bay Area artists in dialogue with the larger experimental media community.

 The Cinemazine is currently available as a reward for Friends of Canyon Cinema members.
-A limited supply of Cinemazine #7 is available for purchase via Canyon’s online store.
+Selected back issues are also available for purchase via Canyon’s online store.

 For more information about the Cinemazine’s history and past issues, please visit: http://www.cinemazine.net